PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 ## FAQs

-* Advertiser - Where can I find my Advertiser ID and Campaign ID?
+# Advertiser - Where can I find my Advertiser ID and Campaign ID?

 Advertiser and Campaign ID can both be found in the Settings section of the Performance Horizon web interface.
 See Admin -> Advertiser -> Advertiser ID.

+# Debugging issues

+Measurement Kit has a configuration option for extended debug logging that can be helpful in diagnosing integration issues.
+To enable, use the debugLoggingActive property on PHNMeasurementServiceConfiguration.

+    PHNMeasurementServiceConfiguration* configuration = [PHNMeasurementServiceConfiguration defaultConfiguration];
+    //enable debug logging.
+    configuration.debugLoggingActive = YES;

+    PHNMeasurementService* measurement = [[PHNMeasurementService alloc] initWithConfiguration:configuration];

+    //set the shared instance for future use.
+    [PHNMeasurementService setSharedInstance:measurement];